What to Look For When Buying a Home Security Camera System

 Battery-powered cameras are completely wire-free and can be installed anywhere, but require careful monitoring to ensure they don’t run out of power.
 Battery use varies widely depending on the type of camera and how often it records.
 Some battery-powered cameras come with rechargeable batteries.

-In addition to hardwired and battery-power cameras, some outdoor cameras use solar panels to charge throughout the day.
+In addition to hardwired and battery-powered cameras, some outdoor cameras use solar panels to charge throughout the day.
 Remember to be thoughtful about where you install solar-powered security cameras, as only some areas outside your home will receive significant sunlight.

 6. Wired vs. wireless cameras